-Burnley Borough Council spent £22m in 2013/14 on goods and services, providing businesses of all sizes with a range of commercial opportunities.
-The Council’s priority is to secure value for money for the public purse through its approach to purchasing and service delivery; and to provide opportunities to support the business economy.
+Burnley Council prioritises securing value for money for the public purse through its approach to purchasing and service delivery, whilst providing opportunities to support the business economy.

 In doing this it is important that businesses wishing to trade with the Council have an understanding of the purchasing processes that operate within the Council, as well as knowing where to get advice, available support, guidance and access to opportunities.